 - Check engine light alerts

 - Expense export to ERP & accounting systems

 This KPI is not directly related to revenue but it has an impact on your profitability.
 Improving the safety of your drivers and the fleet helps you eliminate the risk of accidents which can cause untimely accidents and damage to your vehicles.
 Even though let’s say, your drivers and vehicles are insured, accidents can hamper your productivity, may cause delays, and lost business opportunities due to vehicle unavailability.

 Fleet management systems can help you track speeding, rapid acceleration, harsh braking, and harsh cornering.
-The system helps provide a more accurate a safety profile for each driver and helps you decide who to keep, who to train, and who to fire.
+The system helps provide a more accurate safety profile for each driver and helps you decide who to keep, who to train, and who to fire.

 For many, tracking for fuel economy is one of the main reasons why they choose to use a fleet management system.
 Fuel is the top expense and fuel consumption can be reduced if your vehicles are tracked.
-Not only that, the environmental impact can also be minimized if fleet managers are effective in managing fuel costs.
+Not only that, but the environmental impact can also be minimised if fleet managers are effective in managing fuel costs.

 Looking to start managing your fleet’s KPIs?
 Compare different fleet tracking systems today and see which one best fits your requirements.